2016 – DECEMBER: Social and Political Challenges for the Bioeconomy

-Over 70 delegates from academia, industry, policy, government and funding agencies joined us for our ‘Social and Political Challenges for the Bioeconomy’ Event, December 8th & 9th 2016 at Halifax Hall Sheffield.
+Over 70 delegates from academia, industry, policy, government and funding agencies joined us for our ‘Social and Political Challenges for the Bioeconomy’ Event, on 8-9 December 2016 at Halifax Hall in Sheffield.
 The event addressed the challenges facing the bioeconomy related to rapid scientific, technological and societal change.

-The event kicked off with an introduction from Susan Molyneux-Hodgson, followed by a briefing from Mark Turner, BEIS, on how the government is currently trying to shape the UK Bioeconomy.
-He discussed some of the key announcements from the Autumn Statement, including that ”Funding of £120 million will be provided until 2020/21 to incentivise university collaboration in tech transfer and in working with business.”
+The event kicked off with an introduction from Susan Molyneux-Hodgson, followed by a briefing from Mark Turner (BEIS) on how the government is currently trying to shape the UK Bioeconomy.
+He discussed some of the key announcements from the Autumn Statement, including: “Funding of £120 million will be provided until 2020/21 to incentivise university collaboration in tech transfer and in working with business.“

 Next we heard from Colin Miles from the BBSRC about the Bioscience-Society Interface and what work is being done to enhance this.

-Andy Balmer, from The University of Manchester then spoke about ‘Synthetic biology from end to end: Responsible Research and Innovation (RRI)’, using his work on Menthol as an example, conlcuding that ”it is as yet unclear how the RRI work being done around university-based research will translate when commercial imperatives become the focus of activity”.
+Andy Balmer, from The University of Manchester then spoke about ‘Synthetic biology from end to end: Responsible Research and Innovation (RRI)’, using his work on Menthol as an example, concluding that, “it is as yet unclear how the RRI work being done around university-based research will translate when commercial imperatives become the focus of activity.”

 Celia Caulcott, Vice-Provost of Enterprise, UCL then took to the stage to discuss ‘The UK as a global hub for innovative research and commercialisation for the bioeconomy: policy recommendations’.
 Her thought provoking presentation highlighted the need for universities and business to engage and invest in long-term, strategic investment – in capability and assets.